The firm knock on the door made her jump. Even though she was expecting this knock, the police arrived much faster than she had imagined.

 “Ma’am, we can arrest him and remove from the premises if you are threatened!”

 She did not know what to say.
-It seemed to her that the time had stopped; she wanted a way out of the present situation but did not know what to do next.
+It seemed to her that the time had stopped; she wanted a way out of the situation at hand but did not know what to do next.

 “Ma’am, would you like to confirm the abuse and press charges? “